Last updated on November 11th, 2023

 If you’ve decided to become a portrait photographer, you need a great camera, no matter what type of camera you pick.

-To consider all of the things, we made a genuine guide so that you can freely choose the right camera for you.
+To consider all of these things, we made a genuine guide so that you can freely choose the right camera for you.

 I’m a videographer and travel photographer.
 I created this website to help you buy a Tripod or Gimbal for your DSLR, GoPro, or Mirrorless camera.
 I tried and reviewed most of the Tripod, Monopod, or Gimbal currently available on the market.